waynebhayes/SpArcFiRe/galfit/README.md

 ------------------------------------------------------------------------------------
-Some scripts written by Matthew Portman under the tutelage of Dr. Wayne Hayes, UCI.
+Newest scripts written by Matthew Portman under the tutelage of Dr. Wayne Hayes, UCI.
 Others written by the SDSS team and Darren Davis who also made SpArcFiRe.